Los Angeles Chargers vs. New England Patriots NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Los Angeles has combined with its opponents to score more than 49.5 points only twice this season.
+- Los Angeles and its opponents have combined for 49.5 points -- this matchup's over/under -- just twice this year.

 - New England's games have gone over 49.5 points in two opportunities this season.

-- The two teams combine to score 50.3 points per game, 0.8 more than the total in this contest.
+- Sunday's over/under is 0.8 points lower than the two team's combined 50.3 points per game average.

-- The 45 combined points per game that these two squads have allowed this season are 4.5 fewer than the 49.5 over/under in this contest.
+- The 45 combined points per game that these two squads have allowed this season are 4.5 fewer than the 49.5 total in this contest.

-- Chargers games this season feature an average total of 50.8 points, a number 1.3 points higher than Sunday's over/under.
+- The Chargers and their opponents have scored an average of 50.8 points per game in 2020, 1.3 more than Sunday's total.

-- The 49.5 total in this game is 5.0 points above the 44.5 average total in Patriots games this season.
+- In 2020, games involving the Patriots have averaged a total of 44.5 points, 5.0 fewer than this game's set over/under.

 Chargers stats and trends

+- Los Angeles has four wins against the spread in six games this year.

-- Los Angeles' games this year have hit the over one time in six opportunities (16.7%).
+- Los Angeles' games this year have gone over the point total one time in six opportunities (16.7%).

-- Los Angeles is 4-1 against the spread and 4-1 overall when the team picks up over 350.6 yards.
+- When Los Angeles piles up more than 350.6 yards, the team is 4-1 against the spread and 4-1 overall.

-- The Chargers have six giveaways this season, while the Patriots have 11 takeaways.
+- The Chargers have turned the ball over six times this season, four fewer than the Patriots have forced (10).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Patriots.